escapedcat/portfolio/contents/articles/smag-ui/index.md

 company: Spot Media
 date: 2010-01-01 00:00
 template: article.jade
-tags: TYPO3, TypoSript, PHP, HTML, CSS, JavaScript, jQuery, Raphaël, SVG
+tags: TYPO3, TypoScript, PHP, HTML, CSS, JavaScript, jQuery, Raphaël, SVG
 ---

 Development of multi-domain [TYPO3][1] driven webpages for [estates of Union Investment][2].
 This included an interactive shop map based on SVG supporting all browsers at that time.